hugoltsp/pixelo/README.md

 #Pixelo#

-Pixelo is a webapp to transform your images into a cool retro 8-bit style .
+Pixelo is a webapp to transform your images into cool, retro 8-bit style pictures.

 # Modules
  * API - Vert.x rest api